WWE News: Kofi Kingston Needs Ankle Surgery, The Revival Given Credit For Breaking It

 Last week on WWE Monday Night Raw, former NXT tag team champions The Revival made their main roster debut by accepting a challenge from former WWE tag champions New Day.
-The Revival won their WWE mainroster debut match and then proceeded to “break” the ankle of Kofi Kingston after the match using a double team move to injure the ankle of Kingston.
+The Revival won their WWE main-roster debut match and then proceeded to “break” the ankle of Kofi Kingston after the match using a double team move to injure him.

 The WWE is advertising that Kofi Kingston now needs surgery on his ankle and The Revival are bragging about breaking it on Monday Night Raw last week.
 The Revival even went as far as to wear shirts and post photos on Twitter that read “we broke Kofi’s ankle.”
 This is another old-school reference as Greg “The Hammer” Valentine once wore a shirt in old-school NWA that read “I broke Wahoo’s leg,” after he broke the leg of Wahoo McDaniel in an angle.